 Miscellaneous

-The winners will be chosen through a draw, and contacted by ABI personnel on their phone numbers & email IDs shared in the sign up form.
+The winners will be chosen through a draw and if chosen, you hereby agree to be contacted by ABI personnel through the phone numbers and/or email IDs shared in the sign-up form.

 The venue reserves the right to refuse admission and may on occasion have to conduct security searches to ensure the safety of the patrons.